-Memorials are suggested to the Homeward Trail Bible Camp in Mason City, care of the family.
+Memorials are suggested to the family.

 Visit www.hlmkfuneral.com to leave a tribute or message of condolence.

 Horner Lieske McBride & Kuhl Funeral and Cremation Services in Kearney were in charge of arrangements.